1. The Silk Spinner - Bombyx Mori and Bombyx Indica

-This non negligible flaw is also a great quality: the most luxurious silk comes from the Bombyx Mori/Indica.
-It only feasts on mulberry leaves, hence produces a smooth, strong and round mulberry silk thread, the most desired quality of silk.
-The wild silk spinner also contribute to local pollination and thus enhance the local botanical variety - just like bees do.
+This non-negligible flaw is also a great quality: the most luxurious silk comes from the Bombyx Mori/Indica.
+It only feasts on mulberry leaves, hence producing a smooth, strong and round mulberry silk thread, the most desired quality of silk.
+The wild silk spinner also contribute to local pollination and thus enhance the local botanical variety - just as bees do.

-The whole life cycles of the Bombyx Mori/Indica are based on mulberry leaves in order to improve the quality of silk.
+The whole life cycle of the Bombyx Mori/Indica are based on mulberry leaves.

 The Caterpillar phase

-Once born the baby silkworm exclusively feeds on mulberry leaves throughout the day, seven days a week for more than a month (like a self-serve buffet with unlimited supply).
+Once born the baby caterpillar feeds exclusively on mulberry leaves throughout the day, seven days a week for more than a month (like a self-serve buffet with unlimited supply).
 When it comes to food preferences, the caterpillar is naturally attracted to the mulberry odorant: cis-jasmone.
-Therefore its ability to eat amplifies in front of white mulberry leaves.
-After having had the buffet of their life (literally because it is the last time they eat during their whole life cycle) they weigh around 10.000 times their initial weight.
+Therefore, its ability to eat increases when confronted by white mulberry leaves.
+After having had the buffet of their life (literally because this is the last time they eat during their whole life cycle) they weigh around 10.000 times their initial weight.
 The accumulation of energy from feasting on the Mulberry leaves allows them to start spinning their protective cocoon.

 It's cocoon time!!

-Now being a full grown larva, the caterpillar decides to hide itself under a cosy leaf and starts building its cocoon.
+As a full-grown larva, the caterpillar hides under a cosy leaf and starts building its cocoon.
 For anywhere between three to eight days the larva will secrete a sticky substance with a super power: turning into a fine and solid filament when in contact with air.
 The rhythm of the silk production is quite intense: 20cm of silk thread per minute.
 The whole cocoon is formed by a single continuous thread.
-Throughout a week the mulberry spinner will create its cocoon, which represents approximately a one and an half kilometres long continuous thread.
+Over a week, the mulberry spinner will create its cocoon, which represents approximately a one and a half kilometres long continuous thread.
 The inner part of the cocoon is formed by round concentric rings and will become the bed of the pupa (transition form from larva to butterfly).
-This inner part is called ‘fine silk’ and will be used to create the most luxurious type of silk: The mulberry silk.
-Once comfortably installed in the cocoon the larvae will start its metamorphosis.
+This inner part is called ‘fine silk’ and will be used to create the most luxurious type of silk: mulberry silk.
+Once comfortably installed in the cocoon the larvae will start their metamorphosis.
 Fun fact: around 5% of the silkworms spin their cocoons together and are called the ‘dupion’ (some say it is love, others say it is just nature, we say it is beautiful).

-After 10 to 14 days of metamorphosis in its cocoon, the silkworm is now a full grown adult Bombyx Mori.
-During its brief adulthood its primary concern is reproduction.
+After 10 to 14 days of metamorphosis in its cocoon, the silkworm is now a full-grown adult Bombyx Mori.
+During its brief adulthood, its primary concern is reproduction.
 The males perform a flutter dance to introduce themselves to females, secreting a pheromone with the ability to attract the female.
 The female species are two to three times bulkier than the males and once seduced will carry between 300 and 500 eggs.
-The process of laying the eggs is thoroughly watched by the farmers.
-Future larva will only hatch if the temperature is kept between 24 and 29 celsius.
+The process of laying the eggs is carefully watched by the farmers.
+Future larvae will only hatch if the temperature is constantly between 24 and 29 celsius.
 The female moth carefully places the eggs in clusters under the mulberry leaves.
-The eggs are then glued together to the leaf thanks to a gelatinous secretion left by the female.
+The eggs are then glued to the leaf thanks to a gelatinous secretion left by the female.
 Once the reproduction of her species is assured, her life cycle ends.

 A smooth hard white surface of the egg hides the yolk and the future caterpillar.
 The larva destined to become the mulberry spinner takes 9 to 12 days to hatch.
 A new circle of life starts.
-This species can therefor go through eight life cycles a year.
+Thus this species can go through eight life cycles a year.

-Not only is mulberry silk real silk but also the best type of silk available on the market.
+Not only is mulberry silk real silk but also one of the best types of silk available on the market.
 This silk is the result of silkworms, whose diet is composed of mulberry leaves.
 The mulberry silk has great qualities (hypoallergenic, dust repellent and antifungal).
 Read on in our article about Mulberry Silk.
-If you really want to understand what is real silk, you can learn a bulletproof way to recognise silk among other materials in our article Satin vs Silk pillowcases - Isn’t it the same?
+If you want to understand what is real silk, you can learn a bulletproof way to recognise silk among other materials in our article: Satin vs Silk Pillowcases - Isn’t it the same?